SahadevaMK/Basic-C-programs/README.md

 same time, as shown in Figure 11.4.
 While one device is sending data, the other one will receive and vice-versa.
-It is like sharing a one-way narrow bridge among vehicles
+It is like sharing a one-way narrow bridge among vehicles The computers can be classified into various categories as given below:
+ Micro Computer
+ Laptop Computer
+ Work Station
+ Super Computer
+ Main Frame
+ Hand Held
+ Multi core
+Micro Computer: A personal computer; designed to meet the computer needs of an individual.
+Provides access to a wide variety of computing applications, such as word processing, photo editing, e-mail, and internet.
+Laptop Computer: A portable, compact computer that can run on power supply or a battery unit.
+All components are integrated as one compact unit.
+It is generally more expensive than a comparable desktop.
+It is also called a Notebook.
+Work Station: Powerful desktop computer designed for specialized tasks.
+Generally used for tasks that requires a lot of processing speed.
+Can also be an ordinary personal computer attached to a LAN (local area network).
+Super Computer: A computer that is considered to be fastest in the world.
+Used to execute tasks that would take lot of time for other computers.
+For Ex: Modeling weather systems, genome sequence, etc (Refer site: http://www.top500.org/) Main Frame: Large expensive computer capable of simultaneously processing data for hundreds or thousands of users.
+Used to store, manage, and process large amounts of data that need to be reliable, secure, and centralized.
+Hand Held: It is also called a PDA (Personal Digital Assistant).
+A computer that fits into a pocket, runs on batteries, and is used while holding the unit in your hand.
+Typically used as an appointment book, address book, calculator and notepad.
+Multi Core: Have Multiple Cores – parallel computing platforms.
+Many Cores or computing elements in a single chip.
+Typical Examples: Sony Play station, Core 2 Duo, i3, i7 etc.
+GENERATION OF COMPUTERS
+Development of technologies used to fabricate the processors, memories and I/O units of the computers has been divided into various generations as given below:
+ First generation
+ Second generation
+ Third generation
+ Fourth generation
+ Beyond the fourth generation
+Computer Organization [IT II – I ]
+Computer Organization Page 3
+First generation:
+1946 to 1955: Computers of this generation used Vacuum Tubes.
+The computes were built using stored program concept.
+Ex: ENIAC, EDSAC, IBM 701.
+Computers of this age typically used about ten thousand vacuum tubes.
+They were bulky in size had slow operating speed, short life time and limited programming facilities.